 On Thursday, June 4th, the nonprofit Ecology Center will be releasing its fifth report on toxic chemicals in children’s car seats at www.healthystuff.org.

 Such chemicals have been linked to health problems such as liver, thyroid and developmental problems in children.
-Babies are the most vulnerable population in terms of exposure to chemical-laden dust particles, since their systems are still developing.
+Babies are the most vulnerable population in terms of exposure to chemical-laden dust particles.
+Especially since their systems are still developing.

 The Ecology Center tested 15 infant, convertible and booster car seats.
 In addition, it found that while most seats still contain dangerous chemicals, some companies have taken big steps.
 Especially towards reducing chemical hazards.

 There was a new study in the European Journal of Paediatric Obesity.
 For it was conducted by researchers in Norway, Sweden, Denmark and England.